Not so Fun Facts

 Drugs of abuse affect three primary areas of the brain:

-- The cerebral cortex (the mushroom like part of the outer brain) processes information from our senses and allows us to effectively think, plan and make decisions.
+• The cerebral cortex (the mushroom like part of the outer brain) processes information from our senses and allows us to effectively think, plan and make decisions.
 The front part of the cortex, known as the frontal cortex or forebrain, is the thinking center.
 It powers our ability to think, plan, solve problems, and make decisions.

 Drugs are chemicals.
 They work in the brain by tapping into its communication system and interfering with the way nerve cells normally send, receive, and process information.
 In fact, some drugs can change the brain in ways that last long after the person has stopped taking drugs, maybe even permanently.
 This is more likely when a drug is taken repeatedly.

-Some drugs, such as marijuana and heroin, activate neurons because their chemical structure mimics that of a natural neurotransmitter.
-Other drugs, such as amphetamine, cause nerve cells to release excessive amounts of natural neurotransmitters or prevent the normal recycling of these brain chemicals.
-All drugs of abuse affects the brain’s “reward” circuit, which is part of the limbic system.
-Normally, the reward circuit responds to pleasurable experiences by releasing the neurotransmitter dopamine, which creates feelings of pleasure, and tells the brain that this is something important pay attention and remember it.
+Further, all drugs of abuse affects the brain’s “reward” circuit, which is part of the limbic system.
+Normally, the reward circuit responds to pleasurable experiences by releasing the neurotransmitter dopamine, which creates feelings of pleasure, and tells the brain that this is something important to pay attention to and remember.
 Drugs hijack this system, causing unusually large amounts of dopamine to flood the system.
 This flood of dopamine is what causes the “high” or euphoria associated with drug abuse.

 Want more Information About a Specific Drug?